vvscode/js--interview-questions/topics/complex.md

 ---

 Write your out `trim()` function (obviously - do not use `String.prototype.trim`).
 Extended: create `trim('zxc')` function which takes list of symbols to trim.

+---

+Are you familiar with common.js modules?
+When inside module we are able to use `module` / `exports` ? *( what's the difference in usage `module.exports` / `exports` ?) )* Please implement your own `require` function with the same functionality, as original.